 “It’s interesting watching people’s reactions,” says Parker of observing the guests.
 “They were walking around like they were in an art gallery, which is cool and what I wanted it to be.
 I want the hotel to be a bit of a discovery.”

-Among the things guests might discover: an intimate private dining room and bar upstairs, a trilliards table (a mash-up of billiards and noughts-and-crosses), and – perhaps most surprisingly – a soon-to-open karaoke room.
+Among the things guests might discover: an intimate private dining room and bar upstairs, a trilliards table (a mash-up of billiards and noughts-and-crosses), and – perhaps most surprisingly – a karaoke room.
+An upscale 50-person restaurant – Fleur – with a private dining room is also on the way.

 Executive chef Chase Weber’s menu is all about modernised pub classics: think roasted cornbread with maple buttercream; panko-crusted yellowtail whiting and Japanese-style fried chicken.
 As alluded to in September when Parker spoke to Broadsheet about the project, well-priced counter meals (think pork cotoletta, a Royal burger and a vegetarian pasta) are a key part of the dining offering with $20 meals available during lunch (12pm-3pm) from Monday to Wednesday.
 Food is available throughout the venue, although Weber and head chef Shane Middleton (formerly of Santini) are preparing to open the hotel’s dedicated restaurant in January.